 Generic materials are those with no brand name.
 Normally they are theoretical, the chemistry portrays what a specimen would be if it had no contamination.
 Generic materials are helpful in educational situations where students need to study material theory (later they graduate to dealing with real world materials).
 They are also helpful where the chemistry of an actual material is not known.
 Often the accuracy of calculations is sufficient using generic materials.

 Thixotropy is a property of ceramic slurries.
 Thixotropic suspensions flow when you want them to and then gel after sitting for a few moments.
-This phenomenon is helpful in getting even, drip free coverage.
+This phenomenon is helpful in getting even, drip free glaze coverage.